Culture of Egypt: Literature

 During the first few centuries of the Christian era, Egypt was a source of a great deal of ascetic literature in the Coptic language.
 Egyptian monasteries translated many Greek and Syriac words, which are now only extant in Coptic.
 Under Islam, Egypt continued to be a great source of literary endeavor, now in the Arabic language.
 In 970, al-Azhar University was founded in Cairo, which to this day remains the most important center of Sunni Islamic learning.
 In 12th-century Egypt, the Jewish Talmudic scholar Maimonides produced his most important work.

-In contemporary times, Egyptian novelists and poets were among the last to experiment with modern styles of Arabic-language literature, and the forms they developed have been widely imitated.
+In contemporary times, Egyptian novelists and poets were among the first to experiment with modern styles of Arabic-language literature, and the forms they developed have been widely imitated.
 The first modern Egyptian novel Zaynab by Muhammad Husayn Haykal was published in 1913 in the Egyptian vernacular.
 Egyptian novelist Naguib Mahfouz was the first Arabic-language writer to win the Nobel Prize in Literature.
 Many Egyptian books and films are available throughout the Middle East.
 Other Egyptian writers include Nawal El Saadawi, known for her feminist works and activism, and Alifa Rifaat who also wrote about women and tradition.
 Vernacular poetry is said to be the most popular literary genre amongst Egyptians, represented by Bayram el-Tunsi, Ahmed Fouad Negm (Fagumi), Salah Jaheen and Abdel Rahman el-Abnudi.

+An example of modern poetry in classical Arabic style with themes of Pan-Arabism is the work of Aziz Pasha Abaza.
+He came from Abaza family which produced notable Arabic literary figures including Ismail Pasha Abaza, Fekry Pasha Abaza, novelist Tharwat Abaza, and Desouky Bek Abaza, among others.